 He studied at the Universities of Cambridge and Nottingham, and holds a doctorate in music.

-He has been appointed Director of Music at King's, Ely, and takes up the position in September 2012.
+He has been appointed Director of Music at King Edward's School, Birmingham, and takes up the position in September 2014.
+You can read more by clicking here.

 Martin lives in Birmingham with his wife, Louise.